We looked at the Prefect Hamburger the other day (see http://chefk.blogspot.ca/2013/09/the-prefect-hamburger.h

 The Spotted Pig, New York City

-Gott’s Roadside (aka Taylor’s Refresher), multiple Calif. locations
+Gott’s Roadside (aka Taylor’s Refresher), multiple Calif.

 Farmburger, Decatur, Ga.